 7.3.2.2.4 Modelling of band pass filters

 The filters modelled in some references [15,] use a root raised cosine filter with an excess bandwidth of 0.22.
 Also, the adjacent channel has the same bandwidth as the operating bandwidth.
 This is clearly not the case, for all the bands under consideration the operating bandwidths are much larger than the carrier bandwidth.
-The adjacent channel bandwidth may be say 100 MHz.
+The adjacent channel bandwidth may be saying 100 MHz.
 However, the framework in [23] can be used to change the bandwidth of the BPF to reflect the operating bandwidth.
 However, we must specify the bandwidth of the BPF and a model for the BPF.

 <End of TP>